chemprop/chemprop/README.md

  * Note that if you get warning messages about kyotocabinet, it's safe to ignore them.
    * This is a requirement from descriptastorus, but not necessary for the parts of descriptastorus that we use.
    * See https://github.com/bp-kelley/descriptastorus for installation details if you want to install anyway.

+Alternatively, you can use Docker.
+The provided Dockerfile, when built and run, should get you a container with a conda env that has the proper packages installed for you to run the chemprop code.

 ## Web Interface